99th Annual Meeting

 (15) Saving the Planet One Course at a Time

 (16) La Brea Tar Pits: Old Bones and New Insights

 (17) Pharmaceutical Research and Development: From Bench to Patient-centered Care

 (18) Multi-Disciplinary Experiences in Flipping Quantitative Courses

-(19) Vietnam: Cultural Legacy, Crisis of Immigration, and an American Anthropologist in the Vietnam War
+(19) Vietnam: Cultural Legacy, Crisis of Immigration, Current United States and Vietnam Policies, and an American Anthropologist in the Vietnam War

 (20) Smart Grid, Micro Grid Technologies and Cyber Security Issues in a Complex Grid System

 (21) Additive Manufacturing of Metals: Process – Structure – Property Relationships

 (22) Creativity, Imagination, and Design in STEM Education